Miles Jacobson: Early life

 Jacobson was born in 1971 to a Jewish family.
 His father was an inventor and his mother was a teacher.
 Jacobson was raised in Watford.
 A talented musician, his childhood ambition was to become a singer, and he spent more time on music than education when at school, singing or playing at the Royal Opera House, Royal Albert Hall, Royal Festival Hall, the Barbican and St Martin-in-the-Fields during this time, and appeared in Carmen alongside José Carreras.
 However his singing ability was affected by the voice change during puberty.
 He attended Haberdashers' Aske's Boys' School on a scholarship – fellow pupils at the time included Matt Lucas and Sacha Baron Cohen.
-He also became a keen fan of Watford F.C. in his childhood, attending his first game at Vicarage Road on his seventh birthday.
+He also became a fan of Watford F.C. in his childhood, attending his first game at Vicarage Road on his seventh birthday.
 His interest in and love for music sowed the seeds for his early career; while working in a record shop he produced a fanzine which caught the eye of the then NME editor Steve Lamacq.
 Lamacq helped Jacobson to secure his first position in the music business, introducing him to Andy Ross of Food Records, who hired him as an A&R manager.
 During his time in the music business (with Food and Polygram Island Music), Jacobson worked with a number of household names, including Jesus Jones, Dubstar, Shampoo, Blur, Feeder, Fatboy Slim and The Bluetones.